-Moment lenses require mounting, with the most practical options being the basic [Case for the iPhone.
-These are both thin enough to be used as your daily case and offer substantial protection.
+Moment lenses require mounting.
+I prefer the Nomad X Rugged Case.
+It’s thin enough to be used as your daily case and offer substantial protection.

-The folks at PhoneSkope make this awkward looking adapter to attach binoculars, monoculars, field scopes and telescopes to your iPhone 7/8 or iPhone 7+/8+.
-Scope mounts are a whole other rabbit hole, but I’ll note that if you don’t have really good optics ($200+) attached to your phone, you’ll be disappointed with the results.
+The folks at PhoneSkope make this awkward looking adapter to attach binoculars, monoculars, field scopes and telescopes to your iPhone.
+Scope mounts are a whole other rabbit hole, but I’ll note that if you don’t have a really good optical device ($200+) attached to your phone, you’ll be disappointed with the results.

 To anchor your camera firmly to a tripod, you’ll need a mount that holds the camera.
 Fortunately there are scads of good ones available.